The 2021-2022 Graduate Assistantship Application will open on February 1.

 Are references required as part of the GA application process?

 You are still eligible to apply for positions.
-If you are unable to participate on February 26, please email the primary contact listed for the position directly to schedule your Skype/Zoom or phone interview one a different date.
+If you are unable to participate on March 5, please email the primary contact listed for the position directly to schedule your Zoom interview on a different date.

 How many interviews should I expect to have on GA Interview Day?

 This depends on how many positions you applied for.
 On average, applicants can expect between 1 to 4 interviews.
 Again, we encourage you to cast a wide net but only apply for the positions for which you would seriously consider.